Sangat Singh (Sikh warrior)

 Bhai Sangat Singh was a Sikh warrior and martyr of Battle of Chamkaur.

 Battle and death

 Sangat Singh took part in battles of Bhangani, Bajrur, Nadaun, all four battle of Anandpur Sahib, Bansali, Nirmohgarh, Sarsa and Chamkaur.

-In second Battle of Chamkaur, Sikhs lost almost most soldiers and the Guru decided to go on war front but it was opposed by present Sikhs on their insistence he agreed to make a bid to escape from Chamkaur and his attire, dastar and kalgi was given to Bhai Sangat Singh in the fort.
-He bore a high degree of physical resemblance to Guru Gobind Singh and dressed up and disguised himself as the Guru in-order to trick the enemy.
+In second Battle of Chamkaur, Sikh army lost most of their soldiers and Guru Gobind Singh Sahib decided to go to war front.
+It was opposed by present Sikhs.
+The Panj Pyare made a decision (Gurmat) and on their insistence, the Guru agreed to leave Chamkaur.
+His attire, dastar and kalgi was given to Bhai Sangat Singh, who stayed back while defending the fort.
+He bore a high degree of physical resemblance to Guru Gobind Singh Ji and disguised himself as the Guru in order to trick the enemy.

-Sangat Singh and Sant Singh only two Sikhs got left at the fort and after Guru's exit and they went on war front to Mughal army and fought against them and was killed.
+Sant Singh was also at the fort with Sangat Singh and after Guru's exit, both of them faced the Mughal army and died fighting against them.
+The Mughal army was mistaken and assumed that Sangat Singh was actually Guru Gobind Singh.
+It took them some hours to try and identify the body, to realize their mistake.